The South is famous for two things: heat and bugs. Mosquitoes seem to love me. For my wife, a flock of gnats swarm her

 What Color Light Bulbs Keep Bugs Away?

-A Virginia study in 2016 found that lights with warmer color temperatures attracted significantly fewer insects than the same light with a cooler color temperature.
+A Virginia study in 2016 found that lights with warmer color temperatures attracted significantly fewer insects than those with cooler color temperatures.

-Color temperature, measured in degrees Kelvin, refers to the shade of light along the color spectrum.
-The higher the color temperature, the longer the light’s wavelength, and the “warmer” the tone.
-See my guide to color temperature for more details.
+Color temperature, measured in degrees Kelvin, refers to where the light falls along the color spectrum.
+The higher the color temperature, the longer the light’s wavelength and the “warmer” the tone.

 Switching to LED lights in your garage has a lot of benefits.
 I tested several popular LED shop lights before upgrading my own garage.
 Find out which ones I recommend here.

 - Will last fifteen times longer than traditional bulbs.

-- Don’t use a filament, so they can’t break or shatter like incandescent or compact fluorescent bulbs.
+- Do not use filaments.
+They can’t break or shatter like incandescent or compact fluorescent bulbs.

 - They are more energy efficient.